perwin/s4g_barfractions/README.md

       The outputs of this script (using the default random seed value of 100) can be found in the data/ subdirectory.

+   * `generate_GZ2-bar-sizes_table.py` -- code for regenerating the GZ2 bar-sizes table
+   in the data/ subdirectory (note that running this will required downloading the GZ2 SDSS metadata table from the GZ data site; see notes in the data/external/ subdirectory).